Will McDonald IV

-Will McDonald IV (born June 4, 1999) is an American football defensive end for the Iowa State Cyclones.
+Wilbert McDonald IV (born June 4, 1999) is an American professional football defensive end for the New York Jets of the National Football League (NFL).
+He played college football for the Iowa State Cyclones and was selected by the Jets as the 15th pick in the first round of the 2023 NFL draft.

-Early life and high school
+Early life

-McDonald grew up in Pewaukee, Wisconsin, and initially attended Casimir Pulaski High School.
-He transferred to Waukesha North High School in Waukesha, Wisconsin, after his freshman year, where he lettered in baseball, basketball, and track and field at Waukesha North.
+McDonald was born on June 4, 1999, in Pewaukee, Wisconsin.
+He attended Casimir Pulaski High School as a freshman before transferring to Waukesha North High School in Waukesha, Wisconsin, where he lettered in basketball, and track and field in addition to football.

 College career

 McDonald had three tackles with one sack and a forced fumble in four games as a true freshman before deciding to redshirt the rest of the season.
 McDonald was named first team All-Big 12 Conference as a redshirt sophomore after setting a school record and tying for the national lead with 10.5 sacks.
 McDonald broke his previous single-season sack record and the Iowa State career sacks record during his redshirt junior season.

+Professional career

+McDonald was selected by the New York Jets in the first round as the 15th overall pick in the 2023 NFL draft.
+The Jets, who had the 13th overall pick, traded down two spots with the Green Bay Packers as part of the Aaron Rodgers trade.
+As a rookie, he had three sacks, one forced fumble, and one fumble recovery.

+2024 Season

+In his second season, McDonald emerged as a standout defensive end for the New York Jets.
+McDonald had 28 total tackles including 10.5 sacks (t-12th in NFL), 3 pass deflections, and 2 forced fumbles, adding 24 quarterback hits (t-7th in NFL).
+In week two against the Tennessee Titans, he had 3 sacks and a forced fumble in the Jets 24-17 win.
+Despite the Jets' overall struggles, finishing with a 5–12 record and missing the playoffs, McDonald's individual success provided a bright spot and solidified his role as a cornerstone of the team's defense moving forward.